Delegation – Are you scared?

 - When can you go-and-see how they are progressing?

-When you have set the foundation and are sure that the delegation is appropriate and you are able to see how this delegation assignment is meant to increase your managerial-leadership leverage AND develop the employee WHILE freeing up time for the discretionary areas of judgment…then the solution to effective delegation happens.
+When you have set the foundation and are sure that the delegation is appropriate and you are able to see how this delegation assignment is meant to increase managerial-leadership leverage AND develop the person WHILE freeing up time for the discretionary areas of judgment…then effective delegation happens.

 What do you think?